vandavey/SvcScan/README.md

 ## Overview

-SvcScan is a port scanner that uses TCP network sockets to perform targeted service scanning (C++ 20).
+SvcScan is a network port scanner that uses TCP network sockets to perform targeted service scanning (C++ 20).

 ### Features